 2. The right agent

 They’ll be your go-to throughout the whole sales process, so take the time to find the right real estate agent – namely an experienced professional who knows the market, conducts themselves ethically and listens to you.
 Do your research, ask friends and family for recommendations, and look for results; it’s not about which agent has the most For Sale signs in your neighbourhood, but which boasts the highest portion of Sold signs.

 3. Savvy styling

 Call in the professionals – a home stager comes equipped with clever styling hacks designed to broaden your home’s appeal.
 They might rearrange the furniture, create a chic vignette or neutralise a space to help prospective buyers feel more at home.
-“There’s a standard that can appeal to the majority,” explains Charles Tarbey, CEO of global real estate network Century 21 in Australia.
+“There’s a standard that can appeal to the majority,” explains Charles Tarbey, Chairman of real estate group, Century 21 in Australia.
 “It might seem expensive to have your home styled, but it may ultimately be more expensive – by lowering the sale price – not to.”
 A stager will also be of unparalleled value when it’s time to have your home photographed for campaign advertising.

 4. A grand entrance

 Note: grand doesn’t necessarily mean ostentatious.
 Rather, whether you live in a cottage or a castle, first impressions count, and your goal is to create an exterior that beckons buyers inside.
 Mow the lawn, hide the bins, arrange some pot plants and repaint the front door, fence and even your home’s facade.
 Once inside, continue to set the tone with a coat rack (sans clutter), drop zone for keys and bunch of fresh flowers – the mix of practicality and panache will have buyers swooning.
 Honey, I’m home!